kalleandreasson/scAIentific/scAIentific_Frontend_Test_Scenarios.md

 **Objective**: Ensure that the logout functionality works correctly.
 **Steps**:
 1. Navigate to the scAIentific homepage.
-2. Click on the login option in the navbar.
-3. Log in with a valid user account.
+2. Complete TC3.1 to log in with valid credentials.
-4. Click on the logout option in the navbar.
+3. Click on the logout option in the navbar.
-5. Confirm logout action if prompted.
+4. Confirm logout action if prompted.

 **Expected Result**: The user should be logged out successfully and redirected to the homepage that has a welcome sentence .